 Where Do Bass Go in the Summer and the Post-Spawn

-Breaking down a new lake in the summer can be tough because of the hot weather and warmer water.
+Breaking down a new lake in the summer can be challenging because of the hot weather and warmer water.
 After the spawn and before summer, a post-spawn transition occurs.
-Many bass, fatigued after the spawn, will move off of beds but not very far.
+Many bass, fatigued after the spawn, will move off beds but not very far.

-Look for cover and structure that is close to a spawning area but not too far away.
+Look for cover and structure close to a spawning area but not too far away.
 Docks, secondary points, laydowns, and other cover are great places to start.
-Bass are sometimes not as interested in feeding post-spawn so you may have to work reaction baits to get them to bite.
+Unfortunately, bass are sometimes not as interested in feeding post-spawn, so you may have to work reaction baits to get them to bite.

 Time to once again check for structure related to deeper water.
-Check for offshore structure like creek channels, river and creek bends, channel drop-offs and main lake points.
-Start with Navionics or Lakemaster or another topographic tool to identify these kinds of areas.
+Check for offshore structure like creek channels, river and creek bends, channel drop-offs, and main lake points.
+Start with Navionics, Lakemaster, or another topographic tool to identify these areas.

 The morning summer bite can be strong.
-Topwater or faster moving bites may be in order.
+Therefore, Topwater or faster-moving bites may be in order.
 However, once the sun is up and bass duck for cover, you’ll need to slow down and fish as tightly to cover as possible.
 Flipping or pitching a jig or Texas-rigged worm to specific cover targets is the way to go.

 Fall Bass Fishing Spots